UGA Bulletin Logo

 Student Learning Outcomes

-• By the end of this course, students should be able to examine key biblical texts and theological interpretations related to sex, marriage, and human relationships in Christian tradition.
+• By the end of this course, students will be able to examine key biblical texts and theological interpretations related to sex, marriage, and human relationships in Christian tradition.

-• By the end of this course, students should be able to identify and explain how Christian teachings on sex and marriage have evolved from early Christianity through the Reformation to contemporary debates.
+• By the end of this course, students will be able to identify and explain how Christian teachings on sex and marriage have evolved from early Christianity through the Reformation to contemporary debates and how ethical principles have provided justifications for evolving standards of conduct through these periods.

-• By the end of this course, students should be able to compare and analyze differences in beliefs and practices regarding marriage, sexuality, celibacy, and gender roles across various Christian denominations and traditions.
+• By the end of this course, students will be able to compare and analyze competing differences in beliefs and practices regarding marriage, sexuality, celibacy, and gender roles across various Christian denominations and traditions.

-• By the end of this course, students should be able to evaluate theological arguments on topics such as premarital sex, contraception, same-sex relationships, divorce, and reproductive technologies in light of Christian ethics.
+• By the end of this course, students will be able to evaluate theological arguments on topics such as premarital sex, contraception, same-sex relationships, divorce, and reproductive technologies in light of Christian ethics including analyzing the complexities of competing ethical principles and associated standards of conduct.

-• By the end of this course, students should be able to analyze how historical and contemporary cultural shifts, including feminism, secularism, and LGBTQ+ movements, have influenced Christian teachings on sex and marriage.
+• By the end of this course, students will be able to analyze how historical and contemporary cultural shifts, including feminism, secularism, and LGBTQ+ movements, have influenced Christian teachings on sex and marriage.

 Topical Outline